-Before we go declaring thrash metal dead, however, there are some bands that continue to find fertile soil in the groundwork lain down by the likes of Slayer, Metallica and Possessed.
+Before we go declaring thrash metal dead, however, there are some bands that continue to find fertile soil in the groundwork done by the likes of Slayer, Metallica and Possessed.
 Skeletonwitch, for one, have made a splendid career by laying soaring leads on top of a gritty thrash backdrop, while Municipal Waste and Havok have been hoisting the old-school flag for some time now.
 Power Trip, a group of Dallas bruisers with hardcore roots, make another convincing case for the vitality of thrash metal with Manifest Decimation, an album that roars with the intensity of the best of ’80s metal, yet maintains a modern feel through and through.

 Easily living up to the Cro-Mags and Exodus comparisons so often lobbed their way, Power Trip have certainly consumed a fair amount of eardrum-piercing metal classics in their day.
 And if Power Trip were simply going for pastiche, they likely still would have put together a purely enjoyable set of throwback thrash.
 Yet the band offers a lot more than a trip through the wayback machine, their chops and intensity well surpassing mere nostalgia.
 With the opening rush of power chords on Manifest Decimation’s title track (and by the way, how awesome is that title?), Power Trip send the message pretty early that they’re not fucking around.
 Going for the jugular with speed, riffs and a viscerally pleasing crunch, they pull the listener into a half-hour session of tight-fisted, pissed-off thrashcore.